ivan-hc/Anydesk-appimage/README.md

 This repository creates and distributes the unofficial Appimage of Anydesk built from the official .deb package.

+NOTE: Anydesk requires gtk2 libraries installed on the system.

 ------------------------------------------------------------------------

 ## Install and update it with ease